 \section{Abstract}

 In this work, we present a theoretical analysis of null geodesics, critical photon orbits, and shadow formation associated with a wormhole generated by a geometric defect.
 The propagation of light in this spacetime is examined through the deflection angle in both weak- and strong-field regimes.
 Analytical expansions are derived in each regime and employed to characterize gravitational lensing observables.
-By varying the global monopole charge, we evaluate its impact on these observables and determine parameter ranges that may be accessible to current or future observational probes.
-Finally, we calculate the quasinormal modes as well as the time--domain solution for scalar perturbations as well.
+By varying the global monopole charge, we evaluate its impact on these observables and determine parameter ranges that may be accessible to current or future observational probes. {Finally, we calculate the quasinormal modes and the time-domain solution for scalar perturbations.}